lloydtorres/space-invaders-recreated/README.md

 ```$ java SpaceInvaders```

-To enable Myo controls for the game, add `src/Myo_SpaceInvaders.lua` to the Myo Scripts Manager.
+To enable Myo controls for the game, add `src/SpaceInvadersRecreated.myo` to Myo Connect's Application Manager.

 #### Controls